wassimans/polkabind/README.md

   ```
   Make sure to grab the latest Kotlin package release tag and replace the placeholder.

-  C. Allow cleartext traffic, we’re talking plain HTTP, so in your AndroidManifest.xml:
+  - Allow cleartext traffic, we’re talking plain HTTP, so in your AndroidManifest.xml:
   ```xml
   <application
     …